The New Zealand Future Food and Fibre Summit

 Craig Fenton

-CEO Fenton Innovation, of business leader, entrepreneur, and investor
+CEO Fenton Innovation, business leader, entrepreneur, and investor

 From Tools to Teammates: Agentic AI in Action